amanarya1311/CODSOFT/Level 1 Task 3 Calculator/README.md

 # 🧮 Calculator Web App – Task 3 @ CodSoft

 Welcome to my Calculator Web App project, developed as part of **Level 1, Task 3** during my web development internship at **CodSoft**.
 This project showcases a clean and responsive calculator interface where users can perform basic arithmetic operations with ease.
-It’s designed with pure **HTML, CSS, and JavaScript**, emphasizing both functionality and aesthetic simplicity.
+It’s designed with pure **HTML, CSS, and JavaScript**, emphasising both functionality and aesthetic simplicity.

 ## 📑 Table of Contents
 - [About](#about)